| |

 or liberation as

 being the ultimate attainment.
-Hence, compassion is a secundary feature of the
+Hence, compassion is a secundary

-path, not the primary motivation.
+feature of the path, not the primary motivation like equanimity.

 In the Lesser Vehicle, "nirvâna" is liberation from cyclic existence.
 A